What to Do This Summer if You’re in College and Stuck at Home With No Job

-Are you in college and feeling like you’re stuck in limbo because of the COVID-19 pandemic?
+Are you graduating college or finishing the school year feeling like you’re stuck in limbo because you don’t have summer plans lined up?

-But you can still make the most of your summer break to further your education, work experience and skill-building — it’ll just take a little flexibility and creativity.
+You can still make the most of your summer break to further your education, gain work experience and enhance your skills — it’ll just take a little flexibility and creativity.

 Here are seven productive things to do in the summer for college kids.

 7 Ways to Make the Most of Summer Without a Job

 Going to class might not be your first choice for summer break, but this is a smart time to develop valuable career skills.

 MOOCs, massive open online courses, let you take classes from real universities — even heavy hitters like MIT and Harvard — online for free.

 Here are five important soft skills you can learn through free online courses this summer:

 - Emotional intelligence